 Improve Your Proofing Process With Ashore

 Making beautiful printed work often requires a multitude of printing proofs, dozens of approvals, and what feels like infinite iterations before landing on the perfect design.
 If you have a decade or two to get things done, that may be fine – but most of us don’t.
 As a digital proofing software, Ashore isn’t going to be much help with your printed proofs.
 That being said, we have everything you need for any type of soft proof – PDF, JPEG, IMG or even a larger digital prepress proof.
 Our markup tools, contextualized comments and version control will make soft proofing smooth and effortless.
-Start your free trial of Ashore today, and start proofing!
+Sign up for your free Ashore account today, and start proofing!